 - Charitable Incorporated Organisations.

-Companies Limited by Guarantee will only be considered where the primary purpose of the investment is to achieve a social impact.
+Companies Limited by Guarantee are also eligible, but will only be considered where the primary purpose of the investment is to achieve a social impact.

 We are NOT able to support or fund the following: